perladvent/perldotcom/content/article/_pub_2006_02_23_advanced_subroutines.md

 {
+   "description" : " In \"Making Sense of Subroutines,\" I wrote about what subroutines are and why you want to use them.
+This article expands on that topic, discussing some of the more common techniques for subroutines to make them even more useful....", "thumbnail" : "/images/_pub_2006_02_23_advanced_subroutines/111-adv_subroutines.gif", "title" : "Advanced Subroutine Techniques",
+   "slug" : "/pub/2006/02/23/advanced_subroutines.html",
+   "date" : "2006-02-23T00:00:00-08:00",
+   "draft" : null,
+   "authors" : [
+      "rob-kinyon"
+   ],
+   "image" : null,
    "categories" : "development",
-   "slug" : "/pub/2006/02/23/advanced_subroutines",
-   "date" : "2006-02-23T00:00:00-08:00",
    "tags" : [
       "perl-code-reuse",
       "perl-functions",
       "perl-subroutines",
       "perl-tutorial"
-   ],
-   "title" : "Advanced Subroutine Techniques", "authors" : [
-      "rob-kinyon"
-   ],
-   "image" : null,
-   "description" : " In \"Making Sense of Subroutines,\" I wrote about what subroutines are and why you want to use them.
-This article expands on that topic, discussing some of the more common techniques for subroutines to make them even more useful....", "draft" : null,
-   "thumbnail" : "/images/_pub_2006_02_23_advanced_subroutines/111-adv_subroutines.gif"
+   ]
 }